Market to Book Ratio Formula (Table of Contents)

 - Market to Book Ratio = 6.97

-The two ways of calculating the same ratio are depicted above using the example of the company- Apple Inc. The 1st method shows the per share data and hence, we are able to calculate the Price to Book Ratio.
-The 2nd method is when we do not arrive or use the per share items, hence, we are using the Market Capitalized value as of the date which is 31st Dec 2018 and the total book value which is the Total Shareholders’ capital less the preferred capital.
+The two ways of calculating the same ratio are depicted above using the example of the company- Apple Inc. The first method shows the per share data; hence, we can calculate the Price to Book Ratio.
+The second method is when we do not arrive at or use the per share items; hence, we are using the Market Capitalized value as of the date which is 31st Dec 2018, and the total book value, which is the Total Shareholders’ capital less the preferred capital.

 Explanation

-The market to book value ratio is calculated by dividing the current market price per share by the book value per share as per the most recent quarter for the company.
+The market to book value ratio is calculated by dividing the current market price per share by the book value per share per the company’s most recent quarter.

 This ratio is used by the investors and other stakeholders to understand how the company is performing or the market’s perception about the company and particular, stock.
 It is used to denote how much equity the investors are paying for each value in net assets.
 It is, simply, the amount of money that a shareholder is liable to receive if the company goes into liquidation.